 You need only three ingredients to make an excellent grilled cheese sandwich: bread, most any variety will do; cheese, as long as it melts; and butter because it really does make everything better.
 But this isn’t that kind of sandwich.
 It’s related, but in a rowdy cousin kind of way.

 It’s complex, but not complicated.
-And you can easily adjust the recipe to serve two or twenty.
+You can easily adjust the recipe to serve two or twenty.
+And I highly recommend serving these with a steaming hot bowl of creamy Tomato Bisque.

 How to Make Welsh Rarebit: